Game feel: History

+with interactions emphasised by polish", including the "aesthetic sensation of control", pleasure of learning a new skill, extensions of sense and identity, interaction with physical reality.
+Prior to his work, the bridge between emotions and gameplay was described in terms of the "flow theory" of Mihaly Csikszentmihalyi, adapted to games by Sweetser & Wyeth (2005).

 Input

 Input is the means by which a player can control the game.
 The physical input device used by the player has an effect on game feel; for instance, using a joystick to control movement feels natural because the joystick itself offers physical feedback.
 In other cases, like with touchscreens, the input device can offer little feedback and be cumbersome for the player to use.

 Game feel can be improved by using a control scheme that is easily understood by the player.
 Natural mappings allows a game designer to connect a game's movement mechanics to an input device.
 Realistic racing games, like Gran Turismo, make the most sense when using a racing wheel controller; in this case the input device directly matches the game's movement mechanics.
 Arcade cabinets often have unique controls to better relate to their movement mechanics.
 For example, Centipede uses a trackball as its main input; the inclusion of a trackball allows the player to move in all directions with ease, which is the main focus of the game's mechanics.

 Input sensitivity also plays a role in game feel.
 Sensitivity is defined as a "rough measure of the amount of expressiveness inherent in a particular input device."
 Each different controller has a unique inherent sensitivity, and because of that the pairing of controller and game can have a dramatic impact on game feel.
 A game that requires precision being matched with a low-sensitivity controller can make the game hard to play or even frustrating.